● Livewell South West

 • Consumable materials: we will probably mostly use existing resources held by our members but we may want to produce handouts or other teaching materials.

 We have conducted a small survey to establish what content people using and working in mental health services would find most helpful.
 The most popular responses were: learning about ways of coping with mental health difficulties, hearing lived experience, learning about extreme moods and the effects of trauma.
+We have also had some feedback suggesting that people are interested in learning more about medication and medication withdrawal.
 Our initial workshops will therefore aim to have this focus, although we have a wide range of expertise in the group which we will shape what we can deliver.

 How will they work together to achieve this?

 We are working together as we recognise the power of co-produced knowledge.
 We believe that through collectively offering our different forms of expertise, we can give people hope, challenge stigma and support people to move forward from mental health challenges.
 Many of our lived experience contributors have worked together before, as members of a strong peer support community but group working across the professional – peer support boundary is a new initiative.
 Our professional members have knowledge and experience of co-production processes and we have quickly been able to establish a shared vision and goals.